Covid-19: Two new cases in managed isolation

 The Ministry of Health initially reported Case F was a border worker.
 This is incorrect – Case F is a close contact of Case B.

-As the ministry reported on Saturday, Case F has been in isolation since November 7, and their close contacts have all returned a negative result, so it believes the virus has been contained.
+As we reported on Saturday, Case F has been in isolation since 7 November, and their close contacts have all returned a negative result, so we believe the virus to be contained.

-Whole genome sequencing for Case F shows a link to Case B, the ministry confirmed.
+Whole genome sequencing for Case F shows a link to Case B.

 Alert Level 1